-Gateway Site
+Strategies - Gateway Site

-- 1. The corner of Casey Fields Boulevard and Berwick-Cranbourne Road is to be treated as a gateway site. - The gateway site should provide high quality, iconic and contemporary built form through a building that is proportionate to its surrounds, have a strong architectural presence and include façades with visual interest. - 3.
-Built form on the gateway site (as identified in Figure 7) should be designed to address and engage with both the primary and secondary interfaces (streets and/or public open space). - The gateway site should use a light colour material palette, it should be in non-reflective materials to reduce heat absorption and urban heat island formation. - 5.
-Recycled materials should be used where possible. - 6.
-The gateway site should be landscaped to include large canopy trees. - 7.
-Verandas, balconies, and canopies must be provided along the northern and western aspect to reduce indoor overheating.
+R52 The corner of Casey Fields Boulevard and Berwick-Cranbourne Road is to be treated as a gateway site.
+R53 Verandas, balconies, and canopies must be provided along the northern and western aspect to reduce indoor overheating.
+Guidelines G36 The gateway site should provide high quality, iconic and contemporary built form through a building that is proportionate to its surrounds, have a strong architectural presence and include façades with visual interest.

+Built form on the gateway site (as identified in Figure 7) should be designed to address and engage with

+G37 both the primary and secondary interfaces (streets and/or public open space).

+The gateway site should use a light colour material palette, it should be in

+- G38 non-reflective materials to reduce heat absorption and urban heat island formation. - G39 Recycled materials should be used where possible. - G40 The gateway site should be landscaped to include large canopy trees.

-Access
+Strategies - Access